 Every institution has its own rules regarding transferability of credits, and the awarding of credit is at the sole discretion of the receiving institution.

 - Relevance of Existing Credits – Do the credits you previously earned align with the field and degree program you're pursuing?
-If you decide to shift from a humanities degree to a psychology degree, or from math and science program to a business program, then you may find that some of your older courses aren't relevant to your new degree program and won’t be counted toward the degree requirements.
+If you decide to shift from a humanities degree to a psychology degree, or from math and science program to a business program, then you may find that some of your older courses aren't relevant to your new online degree program and won’t be counted toward the degree requirements.

 - Length of Time Since the Credit Was Earned – Is the information you learned when you first took the credit-granting course still valid or has it changed?
 Colleges want their graduates to work to develop current knowledge and an accurate understanding of the relevant information, theories, and practices to help them prepare to pursue opportunities in their field.
 If your credits were earned more than 10 years ago, for example, they may be perceived as less relevant than those earned in more recent years.
 Furthermore, they may not be eligible to transfer.
 However, this may likely vary depending on the institution you attend.